Browse MacDonald, Mantle, Marshall, Maugham, McKenny, McMeekin, McMurtry, Miller, and more

 [Steinbeckiana] Moore, Harry Thornton.
 The Novels of John Steinbeck A First Critical Study.
 Chicago, Normandie House, 1939, first edition, dust jacket.
 Hardcover.
 This was the first critical study of Steinbeck, one of 1,000 copies printed at the Black Cat Press, Goldstone & Payne F6, Morrow 569.
 Goober to the blank rear free endpaper, else fine in a near fine jacket.
 JD30519

 [Modern Literature] Morley, Christopher.
 Where The Blue Begins.
 London/NY, William Heinemann/Doubleday, Page, 1922, first edition.
 TEG, black cloth spine with label to front board, issued without dust jacket, color frontispiece and three other color illustrations by Arthur Rackham along with 16 line drawings, this de luxe edition is limited to 100 copies Signed by both Morley and Rackham, this copy is unnumbered.
-Extremity wear, else very good.
+Extremity wear and some discoloration to the boards, else very good.
 JD31377

 [John Steinbeck] Morris, Alice S. (editor).
 The Uncommon Reader.
 NY, Avon Library, 1965, first edition, wrappers.
 Softcover.
 No. NS4, a paperback original, unusual with beveled edges, includes John Steinbeck's The Affair at 7, Rue de M--, pages 347-354, plus biographical sketch, pages 416, not recorded by Goldstone & Payne or Morrow, also includes Dylan Thomas, Falnnery O'Connor, Graham Greene, Terry Southern, Paul Bowles, and others.
 Slightly toned, fine.
 JD29663